Lenniott/rejoice/rejoice_docs/developer-setup.md

 ## 1. Prerequisites

-- Docker & Docker Compose
-- PHP 8.2+
+- PHP 8.2+ (with SQLite extension enabled)
 - Composer
 - Node.js & npm (for frontend and asset builds)
+- Docker (optional, only needed for Qdrant vector search)

 ---